mdd14-91/Project1/README.md

-This repository includes code for the Rock, Paper, Scissors project and the Student Grade Project.
+This branch includes code for the Rock, Paper, Scissors project.